evanaze/evanazevedo.com/content/posts/data-science/transition/week3/index.md

 Using a SQL database is a good practice and will help me remember my SQL/DB management skills.

-I got stuck for a few days overengineering the solution, but I am back on track and trying to get this out the door without too much overhead.
+I got stuck for a few days over-engineering the solution, but I am back on track and trying to get this out the door without too much overhead.

 ## Data science job market